 CONSOLIDATED FINANCIAL STATEMENT

-The Auditor's report to the shareholders on the standalone andconsolidated financial statement for the year ended March 31 2018 does not contain anyqualification observation or adverse comment.
+The Auditors Report to the Shareholders on the Standalone and Consolidatedfinancial statements for the year ended 31st March 2019 does not contain anyqualification observation or adverse comment.

 EXTRACT OF ANNUAL RETURN